Is this you?

 Who are the people I work with?

 Many of my clients are expats, either working in Brussels, or elsewhere around the world.
 And also ‘locals’ of course.
-People who work in international institutions or organisations, in an international company, law firm or consultancy firm, or who have built their own business.
-My clients often hold senior positions, either in a management or advisory role.

-However, it doesn’t really matter what you do for a living.
+It doesn’t really matter what you do for a living.
 What matters most is that you are willing to open up to a different perspective.
 That you are willing to take an honest look at yourself and maybe question some things that you never doubted before.
 This takes courage.

-I love working with people who have the guts to admit that they cannot solve things on their own any more.
+I love working with people who have the willingness to admit that they cannot solve things on their own any more.
 And who, once they have gained some new insights, have the courage to experiment with new behaviour.

 What are the questions my clients have?